salesforce-marketingcloud/JB4A-SDK-iOS/README.md

-# ExactTarget MobilePush SDK for Android
+# ExactTarget MobilePush SDK for iOS

 This is the git repository for the ET MobilePush SDK for Android.